Dental Bone Grafts

 About Dental Bone Grafts

-Bone grafting is a surgical procedure that helps rebuild the jaw bone to help support dental implants.
+Bone grafting is a surgical procedure that helps rebuild the jaw bone to help support dental implants or after tooth loss and trauma.
 The goal of bone grafting is to preserve and enhance your existing bone or to rebuild bone that you may have lost over your lifetime.
-The bone graft improves the strength and stability of a dental implant.
+The bone graft improves the strength and stability of a dental implant and promotes new bone growth.

 The Benefits of a Graft